cppservergit/apiserver-odbc/README.md

 ![image](https://github.com/cppservergit/apiserver/assets/126841556/8422507e-f30a-44dd-8539-1c6af62402b1)

-We managed to fix all issues reported and the current code base has achieved a perfect score for all the code, no issues of any kind were detected.
+We managed to fix all issues reported by Sonar, which is a very strict scanner tool, and the current code base has achieved a perfect score for all the code; no issues of any kind were detected, except for a few false positives that were documented.

 ## Implementing the security backend in SQL Server